 Who is at risk for getting itchy genitals?

 Everyone of every age is at risk of getting itchy genitals.

 What causes itchy genitals?

 Itchy genitals can be a symptom of many conditions.
 These may include vaginal infections in women or people assigned female at birth (AFAB) or jock itch in men or people assigned male at birth (AMAB).
 Regardless of sex, itching can be caused by skin irritation, sexually transmitted infections and allergies.

 In many cases, itchy genitals caused by irritation will clear up on its own if the irritants (lotions or soaps for example) are removed.
 Other causes of itching may require more intensive treatment.
 If you are concerned about itchiness in your genitals that does not go away, talk to your healthcare provider.

 Sweating, tight clothing and substances like soap and detergent can aggravate itchy genitals caused by a skin condition.

-Are itchy genitals a sign of a STD (sexually transmitted disease)?
+Are itchy genitals a sign of an STI (sexually transmitted infection)?

-Itchy genitals in a woman can be caused by trichomoniasis, a type of sexually transmitted disease.
+Itchy genitals in a woman or person AFAB can be caused by trichomoniasis, a type of sexually transmitted infection.
 Genital herpes can also cause itchiness.